awreece/codearcana/content/performance/achieving_maximum_memory_bandwidth.md

 # Non-temporal instructions #

 So how do I solve this problem?
 The answer lies in a little known feature: non-temporal instructions.
-As described in Ulrich Drepper's 100 pages [*What every programmer should know about memory*](http://www.akkadia.org/drepper/cpumemory.pdf),
+As described in Ulrich Drepper's 100 page [*What every programmer should know about memory*](http://www.akkadia.org/drepper/cpumemory.pdf),

 > These non-temporal write operations do not read a cache line and then modify it; instead, the new content is directly written to memory.
 This might sound expensive but it does not have to be.
 The processor will try to use write-combining (see section 3.3.3) to ﬁll entire cache lines.
 If this succeeds no memory read operation is needed at all.